Santosh1142/howdidI/README.txt

 # howdidI

-Thanks to HSG for making to many useful things , will always be greatful
+Thanks to HSG for making me into doing many useful things , will always be greatful